 We are a major employer in the area with over 600 staff.
-We are fully accredited with Investor in People, committed to equality of opportunity and see staff development as a vital part in meeting the needs of our workforce and the local community.
+We are fully committed to equality of opportunity and see staff development as a vital part in meeting the needs of our workforce and the local community.
 Our current pay policy statement is available in the 'Application Forms & Documents' menu below.

 Disability Confident Employer- positive about disabled people

 Tendring District Council is an accredited member of the Disability Confident Employer Scheme, which was awarded to the Council by Jobcentre Plus in recognition of the commitment regarding employment, retention, training and career development of employees with disabilities.
 Applicants with a disability who demonstrate that they meet the essential criteria of a job will be guaranteed an interview.

 If you have a disability and need assistance in completing the application process, then please get in contact with our Human Resources Team using the details below, who will be able to offer help and guidance.

 Tendring District Council have signed the Armed Forces Covenant and are committed to being armed forces-friendly.
 The Council is also open to employing reservists, armed forces veterans (including the wounded, injured and sick), cadet instructors and military spouses/partners.

 Are you looking for apprenticeship??? would like to get some experience, obtain some qualifications, and get paid?
 Look no further, you can have all of this with Career Track.

 Town Hall.
 Station Road